BlaineDev/431-classes-2022/movies/breakout1.md

 ## The Five Variables We're Focusing On Today

-Today's activity uses the 2022-09-08 version of `movies_2022-09-08` in the `favorite_movies` directory on our Shared Drive.

-This file describes 159 films mentioned as "favorites" by students in 431 for Fall 2020, 2021 or 2022.
+We will use the `movies_2022-09-08` data in the `favorite_movies` directory on our Shared Drive, which describes 159 films mentioned as "favorites" by students in 431 for Fall 2020, 2021 or 2022.
+The data are [also found here](data/movies_2022-09-08.csv).

 Here are the five variables (`year`, `length`, `imdb_categories`, `imdb_ratings`, and `imdb_stars`) that we will focus on today...